A Data table is a collection of fields that comprise a common group.

 Icon - this is where you can choose an icon to identify the selected data table (optional).
 Each new data table comes with a default database icon, however it may be helpful to choose a unique icon for each data table within each data table's settings to more easily track data tables within your app's list of data tables.

-- Default Sort Field- this refers to the field used to sort the default display field within a drop-down menu.
-For instance, if you have a Companies data table you can choose to sort companies in alphabetical order when displayed in a drop-down menu.
-To do this, you would keep Company Name as the default display name, choose Company Name as the default sort field, and choose ASC (ascending) as the default sort field order.
+Default Sort Field - This is the field used to sort by within a connections drop-down.
+For instance, if you have a Companies data table, you can sort companies in alphabetical order when displayed in a connection drop-down.
+To do this, you would set Company Name as the default display name, choose Company Name as the default sort field, and choose ASC (ascending) as the default sort field order. - This setting will also be applied to the Data Source > Sort by setting when adding a new component.